 Our number one canned food recommendation is Ziwi Peak.
 It's almost as good for your cat as a raw diet.
 Unfortunately, it's made in New Zealand and that adds to the cost for those of us who don't live down under.

 A close second in the canned category is Nature's Variety Instinct line of canned foods.
 By far, our favorite, and our cats' favorite too, is their chicken formula, which is used in both their Ultimate Protein and the regular Instinct line.
 That's right, Nature's Variety confirmed to us that both foods are exactly the same recipe with different labels and that they should be priced the same.
 The first four ingredients are chicken, turkey, chicken liver, and chicken broth.
 This food has the advantage of being available in both 3.5 oz. and 5.5 oz. sizes, unlike Ziwi Peak.
-It's also widely available at a reasonable price.
+It's also widely available at a lower price than ZP.

-You'll soon learn that many pet food manufacturers have clever ways of spinning the cheap ingredients they use as fillers.
+You'll soon learn that many of the more deceptive pet food manufacturers have clever ways of spinning the cheap ingredients they use as fillers.
 Many cat foods have "grain free" on their labels, but still include large amounts of other non-grain fillers like potatoes.
 I seriously doubt that any sane cat would ever do anything more than play with a potato, so why is it included in their food?
 It's included because it's cheap!
 The more wary you are of these deceptive practices, the better choices you can make for the cats who're depending on you.

 Many cats love fish flavors but they would rarely eat fish in the wild.
 The fishy flavor can be so strong that it spoils a cat for any other foods.
 In addition, many cats develop allergies to fish proteins.
 In our opinion, it's best to avoid fish ingredients altogether.
 Be sure to check with your veterinarian to find out what their suggestions are for your cat.